BMW Service Engine Soon Light On

 BMW Check Engine Light Flashing On and Off

 If the check engine light is flashing, it generally means that the DME module has detected a misfire.
-You will notice poor acceleration and the BMW engine shaking if the light is flashing.
+If the light is flashing, you will notice poor acceleration and the BMW engine shaking.

-This problem is often caused by bad spark plugs or a bad ignition coil, a common problem with many BMWs, including 1, 3, 5, 6, X1, X3, and X5 series.
-Other possibilities include a vacuum leak, a bad mass airflow sensor, a clogged catalytic converter, and a blown head gasket.
-It is not recommended to drive a BMW if the service engine light is flashing.
+This trouble is usually caused by bad spark plugs or a faulty ignition coil, which is a common concern with many BMWs, including the 1, 3, 5, 6, X1, X3, and X5 series.
+Other possibilities include an intake system vacuum leak, a bad mass airflow sensor, a failing catalytic converter, and a blown cylinder head gasket due to overheating.
+It is not recommended to drive a BMW if the service engine light keeps flashing.

-When BMW’s service engine soon light is flashing, and the car is shaking, you have a problem that needs to be addressed as soon as possible.
+When BMW’s service engine soon flashes, and the car shakes, you have a problem that needs to be addressed as early as possible.
 Under these conditions, your BMW will be very sluggish, and the motor will shake at idle.

 Thank you, the half yellow engine description is exactly what my car is doing.